 If you’re traveling in the western world, the supermarket is always your cheapest means of sustenance.
 The best value backpacker meals generally include bread, butter, cup of noodles, eggs and cold cuts.
 When buying your next meal you should always contemplate how many calories (units of energy) vis a vis the price.

 2) Buy At Street Markets

 In most developing countries, the local street market is always locally priced and the best place to buy eggs, fruit, produce and meats.
-Street Markets are also often home to traditional hole in the wall restaurants where you can chow a hot dish for cheap.
+Street Markets are also often home to traditional hole in the wall restaurants where you can find hot local meals for cheap.
 Just remember, if it tastes funny, like poop or rotting meat, spit it out.

 3) Eat Street Food

-Train stations, attractions, bus stops, hotel restaurants, Prices here tend to be 30-40% higher than the rest of the world.
+Prices at train stations, attractions, bus stops and hotel restaurants tend to be 30-40% higher than the rest of the world.
 It’s a true budget killer.

 5) Eat Less